uebelsetzer/complexity_18th-century_texts_PT/README.md

-# Supplementary Materials: A Natural Language Processing Approach to Complexity Assessment in Ancient Health Literature
+# Supplementary Materials: A Natural Language Processing Approach to Complexity Assessment of 18th-century Health Literature
-This is a repository with the supplementary materials for the paper: Quaresma et al. (to appear).
-"A Natural Language Processing Approach to Complexity Assessment in Ancient Health Literature".
+This is a repository with the supplementary materials for the paper: Zilio et al. (2024).
+"A Natural Language Processing Approach to Complexity Assessment of 18th-century Health Literature".

 ## Content of the repository
 This repository contains the following files: